 The French have a similarly extravagant lunch culture.
 It is not uncommon to have a four-course meal, and lunch is considered a celebratory moment of food and socializing with friends.

-In the end, perhaps it is all about a trade-off.
-The French and Italians might have rich lunches, but do they get their work done?
+In the end, perhaps it is all just a trade-off.
+The French and Italians have rich lunches, but do they get their work done?
 Debatable.
-Sure, they might have better weather, a joie de vivre attitude, but are they efficient?
-Do their trains arrive in time? (wait, nevermind) Did they reclaim 17% of their territory from the sea using advanced dykes?
+They might have nicer weather and a joie de vivre attitude, but are they efficient?
+Do their trains arrive on time? (wait, nevermind) Did they reclaim 17% of their territory from the sea using advanced dykes?

-The answer to all of these is probably no. So perhaps this is all just a story of how culture gets intertwined with climate and the weather.
-If the Dutch did not have bad weather and constant fighting with the seas, they wouldn’t be the country they are now.
-Maybe they would have better food during lunch, but hey, who are we to look down upon bread with margarine?
+The answer to all of these is probably no. So perhaps this is just a story of how culture gets intertwined with climate and the weather.
+If the Dutch did not have bad weather and weren’t constantly fighting the seas, they wouldn’t be the country they are now.
+Maybe they would have better food during lunch, but hey, who are we to look down on bread with margarine?

-In order to get to the bottom of the cultural phenomena known as Dutch lunch, we asked some of our readers from our awesome Facebook group what was their experience with it.
-Here are some of our favorite answers:
+In order to get to the bottom of the cultural phenomena known as the Dutch lunch, we asked some of our readers from our awesome Facebook group about their experience.
+Here are some of our favourite answers:

 Our own Bobby Salomon, from Amsterdam, gave us an answer akin to the efficiency argument regarding Dutch lunch:

 “Because there’s no time, it costs too much, it’s difficult to bring and/or keep warm if you make it yourself and — personally — I’m really uncomfortable with a warm stomach if I still have to do stuff after.”

-Kostas from Greece, despite coming from a culture with arguably better food, seems to understand that a heavy lunch and work don’t mix.
+Kostas from Greece, despite coming from a culture with arguably better food, seems to understand that a heavy lunch and productive work don’t mix well.